Fiserv/Commerce-Hub/docs/Resources/API-Documents/Device-Management/DT-Cloud-BIN-Download.md

 ## Response data

 The response will include an array with the `accountRangeLow` and `accountRangeHigh`.
-Cards within the configured ranges should be sent to [Commerce Hub's Cloud BIN Service](?path=docs/Resources/API-Documents/Payments_VAS/Information-Lookup.md) for additional information.
+Cards within the configured ranges should be sent to [Commerce Hub's Cloud BIN Service](?path=docs/Resources/API-Documents/Payments_VAS/Information-Lookup.md#cloud-bin-request) for additional information.

  Commerce Hub's Cloud BIN Service will decrypt the [encrypted card data](?path=docs/In-Person/Integrations/Encrypted-PIN-Pad.md) and provide a response back to the device including the `additionalCardData` *(positions)* and the `primaryCardData`.

-- **For PCI data:** Commerce Hub will return the first 8-digits of the BIN
+- **PCI data:** Commerce Hub will return the first 8-digits of the BIN
-- **For non-PCI data:** Commerce Hub will return the full card data
+- **Non-PCI data:** Commerce Hub will return the full card data

 ---